 Steps 13-16 refer to a Monitoring UE that has encountered a match.

-13. If the UE has either not had the 5G DDNMF check the MIC for the discovered ProSe Code previously or the 5G DDNMF has checked a MIC for the ProSe Code and the associated Match Report refresh timer (see step 15 for details of this timer) has expired, or as required based on the procedure specified in TS 23.304 [2], then the Monitoring UE sends a Match Report message to the 5G DDNMF in the HPLMN of the monitoring UE.
-The Match Report contains the UTC-based counter value with four least significant bits equal to four least significant bits received along with discovery message and nearest to the monitoring UE’s UTC-based counter associated with the discovery slot where it heard the announcement, and other discovery message parameters including the ProSe Code and MIC.
+13. If the UE has either not had the 5G DDNMF check the MIC for the discovered ProSe Restricted Code previously or the 5G DDNMF has checked a MIC for the ProSe Restricted Code and the associated Match Report refresh timer (see step 15 for details of this timer) has expired, or as required based on the procedure specified in TS 23.304 [2], then the Monitoring UE sends a Match Report message to the 5G DDNMF in the HPLMN of the Monitoring UE.
+The Match Report contains the UTC-based counter value with four least significant bits equal to four least significant bits received along with discovery message and nearest to the Monitoring UE’s UTC-based counter associated with the discovery slot where it heard the announcement, and other discovery message parameters including the ProSe Restricted Code and MIC.
 The 5G DDNMF checks the MIC.

-14. The 5G DDNMF in the HPLMN of the Monitoring UE may exchange an Auth Req/Auth Resp with the ProSe App Server to ensure that Monitoring UE is authorised to discover the Announcing UE.
+14. The 5G DDNMF in the HPLMN of the Monitoring UE may exchange an Auth Req/Auth Resp with the ProSe Application Server to ensure that Monitoring UE is authorised to discover the Announcing UE.

-15. The 5G DDNMF in the HPLMN of the monitoring UE returns to the Monitoring UE an acknowledgement that the integrity check passed.
+15. The 5G DDNMF in the HPLMN of the Monitoring UE returns to the Monitoring UE an acknowledgement that the integrity check passed.
 It also provides the CURRENT_TIME parameter, by which the UE (re)sets its ProSe clock.
 The 5G DDNMF in the HPLMN of the Monitoring UE include the Match Report refresh timer in the message to the Monitoring UE.
-The Match Report refresh timer indicates how long the UE will wait before sending a new Match Report for the ProSe Code.
+The Match Report refresh timer indicates how long the UE will wait before sending a new Match Report for the ProSe Restricted Code.

 16. The 5G DDNMF in the HPLMN of the Monitoring UE may send a Match Report Info message to the 5G DDNMF in the HPLMN of the Announcing UE.

-6.1.3.2.2.2 Model B restricted discovery
+6.1.3.2.2.2 Restricted 5G ProSe Direct Discovery Model B

-The security procedure for Model B restricted discovery is described as follows:
+The security procedure for restricted 5G ProSe Direct Discovery Model B is described as follows:

-Figure 6.1.3.2.2.2-1: Model B restricted discovery security procedure
+Figure 6.1.3.2.2.2-1: Security procedure for restricted 5G ProSe Direct Discovery Model B

 Steps 1-4 refer to a Discoveree UE.

 1. Discoveree UE sends a Discovery Request message containing the RPAUID to the 5G DDNMF in its HPLMN in order to get Discovery Query Filter(s) to monitor a query, the ProSe Response Code to announce and associated security materials.
 The command indicates that this is for ProSe Response (Model B) operation, i.e. for a Discoveree UE.
+In addition, the Discoveree UE shall include its PC5 UE security capability that contains the list of supported ciphering algorithms by the UE, in the Discovery Request message.

 2. The 5G DDNMF may check for the announce authorization with the ProSe Application Server depending on 5G DDNMF configuration.